apache/metron/README.md

-# OpenSOC
+# Metron

-OpenSOC integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
-OpenSOC provides capabilities for log aggregation, full packet capture indexing, storage, advanced behavioral analytics and data enrichment, while applying the most current threat intelligence information to security telemetry within a single platform.
+Metron integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
+Metron provides capabilities for log aggregation, full packet capture indexing, storage, advanced behavioral analytics and data enrichment, while applying the most current threat intelligence information to security telemetry within a single platform.

-OpenSOC can be divided into 4 areas:
+Metron can be divided into 4 areas:

 1. **A mechanism to capture, store, and normalize any type of security telemetry at extremely high rates.**  Because security telemetry is constantly